san3jaya/agent-team-pipeline/README.md

 > Fix the typo in the header on the dashboard page
 ```

-The Team Lead handles the edit directly (no Planner or Implementer needed), but still invokes the Builder to run tests.
+The Captain handles the edit directly (no Architect or Engineer needed), but still invokes the Forge to run tests.

 ### How It Behaves

-- **You talk to the Team Lead only.** The 5 subagents are hidden from the `@` autocomplete -- they're invoked automatically.
+- **You talk to the Captain only.** The 5 subagents are hidden from the `@` autocomplete -- they're invoked automatically.
-- **The Team Lead will ask clarifying questions** if your request is vague or has trade-offs.
+- **The Captain will ask clarifying questions** if your request is vague or has trade-offs.
 Max 3 questions, framed as choices.
-- **If something fails**, the Team Lead retries or routes to the Implementer for fixes.
+- **If something fails**, the Captain retries or routes to the Engineer for fixes.
 It will never silently swallow errors.
 - **The final report** tells you exactly what happened: steps run, steps skipped, issues found, invocation count, and efficiency breakdown.

 ### Customization

-**Adjust pipeline budgets** -- Edit the Pipeline Budget section in `team-lead.md` if the default caps (trivial: 3, simple: 6, standard: 8, complex: 12) are too tight or too loose for your workflow.
+**Adjust pipeline budgets** -- Edit the Pipeline Budget section in `team-captain.md` if the default caps (trivial: 3, simple: 6, standard: 8, complex: 12) are too tight or too loose for your workflow.

 **Add project-specific skills** -- Place skill files in your project's `.opencode/agents/skills/` directory.
 The agents will pick them up automatically for technology-specific guidance (e.g., Laravel, React, Rust conventions).